 Darken the shadows where needed by adding a thin glaze of Ultramarine and Paynes Gray.
 This will really make those highlights stand out in contrast.

-Techniques For Adding Texture To Watercolor Rocks
+Additional Techniques For Adding Texture To Watercolor Rocks

 In the painting above I’ve used similar techniques to the ones that I described previously but I’ve also included some additional ones too as it never hurts to have a variety of techniques in your watercolor arsenal.